leomekenkamp/m.nlcode.nl/www/m.nlcode.nl/content/getting_started/introduction/_index.md

 weight = "1"
 +++

-{{% notice style="primary" title="WARNING: early alpha" icon="skull-crossbones" %}}
+{{% notice style="primary" title="WARNING: early beta" icon="skull-crossbones" %}}
-This project is in early alfa stage.
-Which means that if you eventually succeed in getting this application to run, it will have cost you your sanity, marriage and what have you not.
+This project is in early beta stage.
+Which means that you should expect some hurdles and bugs.

 Please note that although the version may be something like 1.0.*x*, with *x* being some digit, this does not mean that **m.nlcode.nl** is out of alpha/beta stage.
 The first golden release will